Support Page Content

 MA in Psychology: Industrial-Organizational Psychology

 Industrial-Organizational Psychology involves the application of psychology to the workplace.
 I-O psychologists aim to improve the quality of working life for employees, as well as to help workplaces operate more effectively.
 Our program follows the "scientist/practitioner" model, which provides a combined emphasis on the scientific method and practical applications.
-A student who stays on track with program goals can finish the I-O concentration in about three years.
+A student who stays on track with program goals will obtain the I-O Masters degree in 2.5 years.

 I-O Program Coursework